 Many of these projects are funded by the National Science Foundation

 and other sources.
-Some of the active projects and grants in the Museum
+Here are active projects and grants in the Museum:

 An online database that draws together

 all available information on the biology and conservation of amphibians,

 The Berkeley Ecoinformatics Engine, funded by the W. M. Keck Foundation, aims to provide access to biodiversity information from the university’s rich and diverse repositories as well as tools to promote visualization and in depth analysis.
 This effort is a part of the Berkeley Initiative In Global Change Biology, and you can find a full description of the project at globalchange.berkeley.edu.
 The "Ecoengine" is a collaboration between the MVZ, the UCMP, the Essig Museum of Entomology, the UC & Jepson Herbaria, the UC Natural Reserve System, and the Geospatial Innovation Facility to help liberate and visualize biotic and abiotic datasets.
 Development is ongoing, which you can follow here at holos.berkeley.edu

 Our ongoing effort to make accessible the valuable ancillary documentation to our fieldwork, including field notes, journals, photos, correspondance, and annotated maps.
 Thousands of pages and photos have been scanned, and portions are available for reading online

 .
 We are improving access and policies with our latest funding from the CLIR

 .
 Read about the uncovered hidden gems in the Archives blog